brodieaustin/avalon-novel/index.markdown

 "The term?"

 "Life.
-He's two years into his sentence.
+He's three years into his sentence.
 But I'm free to come and go.
 I have a letter here."
 She produced the letter from the prison's warden.
 She kept it close with her at all time, having heard stories that it could extricate her from difficult situations, but she kept it out of sight and carried it about like a mark of shame too.
 She had been told early on to only use it if absolutely needed.

 The man took the letter from her and lowered his glasses perched on his head to read it.
 "Well this all sounds very official."